FOLLOW our Milnrow Parish Reading Facebook page here!

 Reading Curriculum Intent

-Our reading structure and curriculum stimulates a love of learning; we strive to promote confident, fluent readers who enjoy this experience.
+Our reading structure and curriculum stimulates a love of reading and a love of learning; we strive to promote confident, fluent readers who enjoy this experience.
 Our pupils are inquisitive readers who look forward to their reading sessions in school .
 This inspires our children to develop a love of reading outside of the classroom.
 Their knowledge and discussions both in and outside of lessons drive their learning and therefore their progress; we believe that giving our pupils the necessary reading skills will not only enable them to succeed in school but offer them greater opportunities for later life.
 We focus on the children not only developing their learning but applying this independently too.
 The teaching of reading and structure has been carefully constructed in every year group in order to empower and develop our pupils understanding: skilled word reading and confident comprehension are the two key components that drive our teaching.
 We focus on phonics in the early teaching of reading so that our children can confidently decode familiar and unfamiliar printed words.
 Successful comprehension derives from the understanding of language.
 In every year group, we aim for the pupils to discuss and apply their skills with not only their teacher but their peers through the exposure to engaging and ambitious texts and extracts.
 For our pupils to appreciate reading, we ensure that they experience a range of texts (fiction, non-fiction and poetry) and a range of modern and classic authors.

 Reading Curriculum Implementation